Sattypvt/mirai-ai-summer-internship-2026-/README.md

 pydantic
 reportlab

-Dependencies are defined in:
+Dependencies are maintained in:

 Final-Capstone-Project/requirements.txt
-☁️ Cloud Deployment
+☁️ Deployment

-The final capstone is deployed using Streamlit Community Cloud.
+The application is deployed using Streamlit Community Cloud.

-Deployment Flow
+Deployment Architecture
 GitHub Repository
        │
        ▼